 Operating and growing our business is expected to require further investments in our business.
 We have generated negative cash from operating activities and may continue to generate negative cash from operating activities in the future.
 We may from time to time seek to raise additional capital through debt and/or equity financing to pursue strategic initiatives or make investments in our business.
 If we seek to raise funds through debt or equity financing, those funds may prove to be unavailable, may only be available on terms that are not acceptable to us or may result in significant dilution to our stockholders or higher levels of leverage.
-Our Credit Agreement and our investment agreement with H.I.G. contain restrictions that limit our ability to incur additional indebtedness, issue certain types of equity securities with rights and preferences senior to or pari passu with our Series A preferred stock, make certain types of investments or obtain additional financing.
-Pursuant to the terms of our investment agreement with H.I.G., we must obtain the consent of H.I.G. in order to incur any indebtedness, which could limit our ability to obtain additional financing until our adjusted EBITDA for the trailing four quarters increases.
-If we are unable to obtain adequate financing or financing on terms satisfactory to us when we require it, our ability to continue to pursue our business objectives and to respond to business opportunities or challenges could be harmed, and our business, operating results and financial condition could be materially and adversely affected.
+Our Credit Agreement and the H.I.G.
+Investment Agreement contain restrictions that limit our ability to incur additional indebtedness, issue certain types of equity securities with rights and preferences senior to or pari passu with our Series A Preferred Stock, make certain types of investments or obtain additional financing.
+Pursuant to the terms of the H.I.G.
+Investment Agreement, we are currently required to obtain the consent of H.I.G. in order to incur any indebtedness until our adjusted EBITDA for the trailing four quarters increases, which could limit our ability to continue to pursue our business objectives and to respond to business opportunities or challenges could be harmed, and our business, operating results and financial condition could be materially and adversely affected.